How to Help Protect Employees from Injuries on the Job

 3. Onboard and continuously train employees

-Once hired, safety training can begin on day one before an employee starts executing the tasks of their new role.
+Once hired, safety training can begin on day one, before an employee starts executing the tasks of their new role.
 Even experienced employees can be at a higher risk of an injury when switching roles or duties of employment.
-Whether they are new to the role, new to the department or recently returning to work in a transitional duty role after an injury, onboarding and training is essential.
+Whether they are new to the role, new to the department or recently returning to work in a transitional duty role after an injury, onboarding and training are essential.
 Regular safety training can help to ensure that employees understand and adhere to safety expectations and procedures.

 4. Implement an accident analysis program

 Learning from past accidents can help prevent similar ones in the future.
 An accident analysis program can help identify the root causes of an accident.
-These insights can then help companies to develop corrective actions to reduce the likelihood of similar accidents and injuries.
+These insights can then help companies develop corrective actions to reduce the likelihood of similar accidents and injuries.

 Working with CSS on workers compensation claims

-If one of your employees gets injured on the job, our Claim professionals provide your employees with the care and resources they need to return to work as soon as medically appropriate, including nurse case managers on staff who provide caring and practical support.
+If one of your employees gets injured on the job, our Claim professionals provide your employees with the support and resources they need to return to work as soon as medically appropriate, including nurse case managers on staff who provide caring and practical support.
 CSS offers access to a suite of resources that simplify the claims process and enable employees to take an active role in their recovery.

 Learn more about our medical resources and our workers compensation claim management services.